anubhav0fnu/Synthetic-video-generation-for-Autonomous-cars/README.md

 <img src="results/gifs/CS_test2048Model_with_inst_fg_2048.gif" width="480" /> <br />

 ### Future Steps:
-I will continue developing on top of the current codebase and below are some of my ideas:
+I plan to continue developing on top of the current codebase.
+Contributions are welcome.
+Please feel free to add your own features or implement something from the list, below.

+Some of my ideas for improvement are:

-1. Adding support for Multi-modal synthesis & semantic Manipulation techniques to generate rare events in the videos.
+1. Adding support for Multi-modal synthesis & semantic Manipulation techniques to generate rare events in the videos
-2. Perfoming a Joint training of the two Neural networks (DeepLab NN + Conditional Generative adverserial NN).
+2. Perfoming a Joint training of the two Neural networks (DeepLab NN + Conditional Generative adverserial NN)
-3. Planning to add support of [CARLA: An Open Urban Driving Simulator](http://carla.org/) inorder to evaluate the newly generated synthetic videos within a self-driving car environment.
-I need to override my dataset as an input to their simulator.
+3. Adding support of [CARLA: An Open Urban Driving Simulator](http://carla.org/) in order to evaluate the newly-generated synthetic videos within a self-driving car environment.
+I need to override my dataset as an input to their simulator
-4. Benchmarking the results from the current approach with others such as PIX-2-PIXHD & COVST approaches.
+4. Benchmarking the results from the current approach with others such as PIX-2-PIXHD & COVST approaches
 5. Coming up with an Evaluation metric!

 **Credits: I would like to thank the authors for providing [vid2vid](https://github.com/NVIDIA/vid2vid) framework in pyTorch and [DeepLab](https://github.com/tensorflow/models/tree/master/research/deeplab) implementation in tensorFlow.